 Vintner Select Imports is an exclusive collection of directly imported, hand-picked small family-owned estates originally assembled by David Schildknecht (now a writer for The Wine Advocate).
-Today, we continue to work with the assistance of two excellent brokers, Peter Vezan and Thomas Calder, as well as importing some new wines we have selected ourselves without brokers.
+Today, we continue to work with the assistance of two excellent brokers, Peter Vezan and Thomas Calder, as well as importing some new wines selected by our current portfolio manager.
 The Gargouille collection is our newest addition and includes several wines that Vintner Select is the first in the US to import.
 From well-known wine regions, to emerging areas, the VSI portfolio represents a dynamic collection of the vinous diversity of France.

 Junguenet’s initial strengths were in the wines of the south of France, “…particularly [in] Châteauneuf-du-Pape and Languedoc-Roussillon, the quality of Junguenet’s portfolio stands out.
 He was one of the first importers to recognize the vast unexploited potential that existed in these two regions.
 In terms of importers he is ‘Mr. Châteauneuf-du-Pape,’ with a portfolio…of serious estates making high quality wines.” –The Wine Advocate, 12/91